nicomaz/news-api/README.md

 Now you can experiment with the code and tests!

 ## Sunshine News API in action
-Check out the hosted version of [Sunshine API](https://sunshine-news.onrender.com)
+Check out the hosted version of [Sunshine API](https://sunshine-news.onrender.com/api)
-   - Begin by adding `/api` at the end of the URL to see all the possible endpoints